The Big Come Up: Background and recording

 The album was created in Akron, Ohio, also known as the Rubber City.
 As band members Dan Auerbach and Patrick Carney began to grow up, they realized that rubber companies, such as Goodyear, were a dying industry.
 They knew they were not guaranteed an automatic job by achieving a college degree, so the two dropped out of college to pursue their musical career.
 They began producing The Big Come Up in their basement.
 Carney and Auerbach recorded the album in Carney's basement, using two microphones bought off eBay.
 They recorded their album on a 16-track digital recorder.

 The record contains thirteen songs.
-Eight of them are original tracks, with five cover songs.
+Nine of them are original tracks, with five cover songs.
 "240 Years Before Your Time", the closing track, becomes silent at about 1:39 into the track on the CD version.
 This silence lasts until 21:41.

 Release

 The Big Come Up was released through Alive Records on May 14, 2002.
 Alive re-presses this album regularly, often several times a year on different colored vinyl or with altered sleeve artwork.
 These are usually marketed as limited editions.
 They have released the album on vinyl on at least 14 separate occasions, opening themselves up to criticism, particularly in regard to the marketing term "limited edition".

 The band also released an EP that included covers of the blues song "Leaving' Trunk" and the Beatles' song "She Said, She Said".
-The song "I'll Be Your Man" was used as the theme song for the HBO series Hung.
-"I'll Be Your Man" also appeared on the FX series Rescue Me.
+The song "I'll Be Your Man" was used as the theme song for the HBO series Hung; it also appeared in the FX series Rescue Me.